stewbradley/stewbradley/README.md

 - 👀 I’m interested in systems, startups, web development, math, and games of all types.
 - 🌱 I’m currently learning React and Next.js
 - 💞️ I’m looking to collaborate on novel agent concepts.
-- 📫 You can reach me on Twitter. @stewbradley
+- 📫 You can reach me on X. @stewbradley

 <!---
 stewbradley/stewbradley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.